 Most nonblack Americans are descended from people who came to the country in the waves of immigration that began after the Civil War.
 Nevertheless, in taking on the benefits of citizenship, they took on its responsibilities as well.
 It's usually only first-generation immigrants who consciously take on those responsibilities-if people fleeing poverty, or worse, reflect on such responsibilities at all.
 Most of us are citizens without active consent.
 We had no choice about the place where our mothers happened to give birth, and we could not possibly consent to it-any more than we could consent to being born.
 Some of the most important things that determine our lives are entirely contingent, in ways that can be tragic or wonderful.
-We may begin by understanding our debts to the past by analogy with familial inheritances, but our responsibility for your country's history since the moment you, or your ancestors, claimed its citizenship.
-"When citizens accept responsibility for their nation's past, what they are doing is affirming that the past matters for the kind of encumbered, historically meaningful citizenship they desire."51 Political identity cannot merely be a matter of acquiring the benefits that accrue to possessing one passport or another.
+We may begin by understanding our debts to the past by analogy with familial inheritances, but our responsibility to our nation's past is political.
+As Ashraf Rushdy has argued, to be a citizen is not merely to take responsibility for your country's history since the moment you, or your ancestors, claimed its citizenship.
+"When citizens accept responsibility for their nation's past, what they are doing is affirming that the past matters for the kind of encumbered, historically meaningful citizenship they desire."
+Political identity cannot merely be a matter of acquiring the benefits that accrue to possessing one passport or another.
 Though the individuals responsible for slavery and all that followed are long gone, many of the corporate entities, public and private, that legalized and profited from slavery still exist.
 So do descendants of those who still suffer discrimination because they are part of a group that was brought to America in chains.